 Our school setting gives our children a chance to reflect on a stimulating environment.
 There is artwork, home learning projects and class work displayed throughout the school.

 There is a large range of clubs.
-These includes opportunities to stretch the curriculum and children’s creativity into areas such as Lego, choir, table tennis, netball, art for boys, football and the Brownies.
+These include opportunities to stretch the curriculum and children’s creativity into areas such as Lego, choir, table tennis, netball, art for boys and football.

 Numerous trips develop the students experience of current and past events in history including trips to the Tank Museum to better understand World War II, Scaplan Court for a Victorian experience and a residential stay at New Field Barn enabling the pupils to engage in Viking life.